oracle/python-oracledb/doc/src/api_manual/connect_params.rst

         The default value of this attribute was changed from *60.0* seconds to *20.0* seconds.

-.. autoproperty:: ConnectParams.use_sni

-    This attribute is supported in both python-oracledb Thin and Thick modes.

-    .. versionadded:: 3.0.0

 .. autoproperty:: ConnectParams.terminal

-    This is an arbitrary value set by the user in the :meth:`oracledb.ConnectParams()` method or the :attr:`defaults.terminal`
+    This is an arbitrary value set by the user in the :meth:`oracledb.ConnectParams()` method or the
-    attribute which is the default value.
+    :attr:`oracledb.defaults.terminal <Defaults.terminal>` attribute which is
+    the default value.
 This is the value shown in the TERMINAL column of the V$SESSION view.

     This attribute is only supported in python-oracledb Thin mode.

     .. versionadded:: 2.5.0

+.. autoproperty:: ConnectParams.use_sni

+    This attribute is supported in both python-oracledb Thin and Thick modes.

+    .. versionadded:: 3.0.0

 .. autoproperty:: ConnectParams.thick_mode_dsn_passthrough